 Nexus in a Nutshell

-For architecture, Nexus does not deny the need of an enterprise architect but remains silent on making such a role as part of the integration team.
-It also emphasizes on adapting to any changing requirements using cross-functional teams and eliminate any waste with Lean-Thinking.
-The teams confirm relentless improvement with activities like the refinement of the product backlog, sprint review and retrospective.
+For architecture, Nexus does not deny the need for an enterprise architect but remains silent on making such a role as part of the integration team.
+It also emphasizes adapting to any changing requirements using cross-functional teams and eliminate any waste with Lean-Thinking.
+The teams confirm relentless improvement with activities like the refinement of the product backlog, sprint review, and retrospective.

 For any guidance on Nexus, click on the link below.

 Digital boards to manage dependencies, multiple teams and program increments for your scaling agile initiatives.

 Kendis works on top of JIRA and other agile tools, your teams can keep on working with their existing JIRA boards and program level and above is planned and managed at Kendis.